How to Buy a Suit: The Best Rules to Follow

 Suits come in a variety of fabrics, including wool, cotton, linen, and polyester.
 Wool is a popular choice for its durability and versatility, while cotton and linen are lighter options that are ideal for warmer weather.

 Polyester is a budget-friendly option that is also easy to care for.
-However, I am deeply against having a polyester suit, as it can look cheap on you and will do more bad than good for you.
+However, I am deeply against having a polyester suit, as it can look cheap on you, your body can’t breath under the fabric and it will do more bad than good for you.

 Two Suit Jackets on Racks in Store